Beijing: Defence and aerospace

 KJ-2000 and J-10s started the flypast formation for the 70th anniversary of the People's Republic of China.

 The command headquarters of China's military forces are based in Beijing.
 The Central Military Commission, the political organ in charge of the military, is housed inside the Ministry of National Defense, located next to the Military Museum of the Chinese People's Revolution in western Beijing.
 The Rocket Force, which controls the country's strategic missile and nuclear weapons, has its command in Qinghe, Haidian District.
 The headquarters of the Central Theater Command, one of five nationally, is based further west in Gaojing.
 The CTR oversees the Beijing Capital Garrison as well as the 81st, 82nd and 83rd Armies, which are based in Hebei.

-Military institutions in Beijing also include academies and thinktanks such as the PLA National Defence University and Academy of Military Science, military hospitals such as the 301, 307 and the Academy of Military Medical Sciences, and army-affiliated cultural entities such as 1 August Film Studios and the PLA Song and Dance Troupe.
+Military institutions in Beijing also include academies and think tanks such as the PLA National Defence University and Academy of Military Science, military hospitals such as the 301, 307 and the Academy of Military Medical Sciences, and army-affiliated cultural entities such as 1 August Film Studios and the PLA Song and Dance Troupe.

 The China National Space Administration, which oversees country's space program, and several space-related state owned companies, such as CASTC and CASIC, are all based in Beijing.
 The Beijing Aerospace Command and Control Center, in Haidian District, tracks the country's crewed and uncrewed flight and other space exploration initiatives.